alexiswolfish/callisto/README.md

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), which created an initial README with all kinds of howtos and troubleshooting help.
-You can find that original readme [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md)
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)